Arman2122/Adobe-Discord-RPC/README.md

 ## Requirements

+- Python 3.4+ with Pip
-- BetterDiscord
+- Adobe apps

 ## How to use

 - Download the latest release
-- Download URHC-theme.theme.css
-- Put it On Themes Folder On Better Discord
-- This Location Setting>Themes
-- Press "Open Theme Folder" On Top Left
+- Make sure you're running an Adobe application.
+- Install the required packages by running the `Install requierements.exe`
-- Run the file `Adobe RPC.bat`
+- Run the file `Adobe RPC.exe`
 - Enjoy!

 ## Download Link